weberBen/Automatic_differentiation/Readme.md

 ### Thread safe

-Thread safe can be implemented by hardening the access to the computation graph for each vector but it's not really the purpose of that lib.
+Thread safe can be implemented by hardening the access to the computation graph for each vector and probably the uuid generation for vector id.
+But it's not really the purpose of that lib.